Organizational Management

 Organizational Assignment

 If integration is active the fields Org.
-Unit, Job, and Cost center in the Assignment is field from Organization management and accept no input.
+Unit, Job, and Cost centre in the Assignment is field from Organization management and accept no input.

 Integration settings: